-A new algorithm has been implemented in the GDP 4.8 in order to identify elevated $SO_2$ values from volcanic eruptions.
-It is based on the GOME-2 volcanic $SO_2$ detection algorithm described in Brenot et al. (2014) and was further developed to identify the entire volcanic $SO_2$ plume, as explained below.
+For GOME-2 on MetOp-A and -B, the detection algorithm implemented in GDP 4.8 is used in order to identify elevated SO_2 values from volcanic eruptions.
+It is based on the GOME-2 volcanic SO_2 detection algorithm described in Brenot et al. (2014) and was further developed to identify the entire volcanic SO_2 plume, as explained below (note that for GOME-2/MetOp-C a new algorithm was implemented as described in Sect.
+6.5).